wbamberg/idl-reference/docs/nsIDNSService.md

 block the calling thread for a long period of time.  it is extremely
 unwise to call this function on the UI thread of an application.

-@param aHostName
-       the hostname or IP-address-literal to resolve.
-@param aFlags
-       a bitwise OR of the RESOLVE_ prefixed constants defined below.

-@return DNS record corresponding to the given hostname.
-@throws NS_ERROR_UNKNOWN_HOST if host could not be resolved.

 #### Parameters ####